 Most non-opioid pain medications are taken by mouth.
-Some may be given by injection or IV before, during, or after surgery.
+Some of these medicines may be given by injection or IV before, during, or after surgery.

 Non-opioid medicines aren’t habit-forming like opioids are.

 Opioid medications: Also called narcotic analgesics, opioids attach to special receptors on nerve cells in the brain, spinal cord, and other parts of the body.
 When an opioid attaches to its receptor, it blocks pain messages sent from the body to the brain.
-While opioids are effective in relieving pain, they can be highly addictive, especially when they’re used to manage chronic pain for a long time.
+Although effective in relieving pain, opioids also can be highly addictive, especially when used to manage chronic pain for a long time.

 Opioid medicines come in many forms, including pills, liquids, patches, lozenges, lollipops, and suppositories.
-They also can be given through an IV or injection.
+These medicines also can be given by injection or IV.

-Because opioids affect your brain chemistry, you shouldn’t stop long-term opioid treatment without your doctor’s guidance.
-Your doctor will taper down the dose gradually over time so your body can adjust.
+If you’re receiving long-term opioid treatment, it’s important to talk to your doctor before stopping.
+Because opioids affect brain chemistry, your doctor needs to taper down the dose gradually over time so your body can adjust.

 Nerve blocks: Also called neural blockades, nerve blocks involve injecting a local anesthetic, such as lidocaine, into or around a nerve or into the space around the spinal cord.
 This blocks pain signals before they can travel to the brain.
 Nerve blocks can last for several weeks and usually need to be repeated.

 Topical pain relievers: Also called topical analgesics, these medicines are applied directly to your skin.
-They come as creams, gels, sprays, or patches and may contain lidocaine, capsaicin (the compound in peppers that make them hot), or other medicine.
+They come as creams, gels, sprays, or patches and may contain lidocaine, capsaicin (the compound in peppers that makes them hot), or other medicine.
 These medicines also may have ingredients that make your skin feel cool or warm.
-Examples include Ben-Gay and Aspercreme.
+Examples include Bengay and Aspercreme.

 Anti-seizure medicines: Medicines used to treat seizures also can stop pain messages from getting to the brain.
 They are commonly used to treat nerve pain.
 Examples include Lyrica (chemical name: pregabalin) and gabapentin.